13 Types Of Dental Emergencies

 You are not able to fix the braces yourself because only an orthodontist can do that.
 In the meantime if you have some orthodontic wax, you can use it to cover the broken piece so that it doesn't cause additional damage to your lips.

 Loose teeth can be very painful and the reason why they are loose would most likely be due to periodontal disease.
 In fact, it is what we call end stage gum disease, severe periodontitis.
-Usually when a tooth gets loose, it is not possible to tigthen them back up.
+Usually when a tooth gets loose, it is not possible to tighten them back up.

 You should go see your dentist so that they can remove the tooth for you and then give you a dental implant afterwards.
 You plan on replacing it don't you?
 A missing tooth can really hamper your dating life and social outings.

 Hopefully that helps answer whether or not your particular oral condition is one of the types of dental emergencies that warrant a visit to the dentist.
-Our dentist in long island city are always available for emergencies if you live close by!
+Our emergency dentists in long island city are always available for emergencies if you live close by!
 Otherwise you can find a dentist near you.